-Switzerland backs US initiative amid ‘global democratic recession’
+Democracy promotion: latest US efforts spark Swiss enthusiasm

 Democracy, the United Nations writesExternal link, is a “core value” of the organisation.
 Whether this statement would be endorsed so quickly by its member states is less certain.
 Of the 193 countries gathered in New York last week for the UN General Assembly, only around half – depending on the criteria you use – could be classified as democratic, and the trend is not favourable.

-As such, a US-organised event during the General Assembly week took place not in the thick of things but, as diplomats say, “on the sidelines”.
+As such, a US-organised event during the General Assembly week took place not quite in the thick of things but, as diplomats say, “on the sidelines”.
 Chaired by Samantha Power, the head of the US Aid Administration (USAID), the panel took stock of the Democracy Delivers initiative: a public-private venture launched in 2022 to support nations at a stage of “promising democratic opening”.

 Over the past two years, the scheme has pumped millions of dollars into cyber security in Armenia, electoral procedures in the Dominican Republic, and anti-corruption efforts in Zambia, among other projectsExternal link.
 It now supports 11 states; Guatemala and Fiji are the newest additions.
 In New York, delegates from these countries swapped stories and applauded the news of $517 million (CHF438 million) in fresh funding.